roman-tremmel/ggfastman/README.md

 ## The fast way

 Depending on your system this takes a while, particularly when plotting pvalues of more than 1,000,000 SNVs.
-Therefore, we replace the `geom_point()` function with the `scattermore::geom_scattermore()` function and calling the manhatten function using the `"fast"` option.
+Therefore, we replace the `geom_point()` function with the `scattermore::geom_scattermore()` function and calling the manhattan function using the `"fast"` option.

 ```{r}
 FASTGWASMAN::fast_manhattan(gwas_data, build='hg18', speed = "fast")